 This workout is for anyone who wants to get started with bodyweight training and calisthenics.

 It’s been created specifically for one reason: to get you started the easiest way possible.
 It focuses on the Fundamentals, which include Pushing, Pulling, Legs, and Core.
-In the Calisthenics Academy, we also add Bodyline work and Back work as they help create a solid base for harder, more challenging movements and exercises.
+In The Movement Athlete Academy, we also add Bodyline work and Back work as they help create a solid base for harder, more challenging movements and exercises.

 In this Basic Calisthenics Workout, we’ll be focusing on the essential exercises, such as Push-Ups, Pull-Ups, Squats, and Leg-raises to cover the foundation.

 Building FUNDAMENTAL strength is THE MOST important goal for every beginner.

 Those who want fast results will probably want to progress faster.
 But as these fast-trackers improve and try to learn a new skill, they may encounter a few issues; their foundation and the way they performed those basic exercises were bad.

 It’s extremely important, especially in calisthenics, to not skip steps.
 The complexity of skill learning lack in one area will send you right back to the basics.

 And since you’re a beginner, you might be surprised to get a good amount of muscle and get stronger pretty quick for the earlier periods of your training sessions.
 This is because you, while being new to workout, is still quite far from your genetic capacity and your body needs to adapt to the new stimuli which is your workout.